-Melissa is very talented and quite popular.
-She is an experienced photographer and an illustrator who finds the time to email and fill out contact forms for thousands and thousands of people every day.
-She also uses various aliases such as: Mel, Mellie, Melinda, Melina, and Melisha.
-Also, she is remarkably able to have hundreds of email addresses registered to her name.
-Her emails and form submissions alert that company or individual of copyright infringement of her material.
+Javier is very talented and quite popular.
+He is an experienced photographer and an illustrator who finds the time to email and fill out contact forms for thousands and thousands of people every day.
+He also uses various aliases such as: John, Juan, and Jason.
+Also, he is remarkably able to have hundreds of email addresses registered to his name.
+His emails and form submissions alert that company or individual of copyright infringement of his material.
 The reality is that copyright infringement exists.
 This person does not.

 This is a phishing scam that has been floating around the internet for quite a few years already: